lexibank/tlopo/out/vol2/chapter9.md

+<a id="s-3-3-4"></a>

-9.3.3.4 A note on the derivations of ‘yesterday’ and ‘tomorrow’
+### 3.3.4 A note on the derivations of ‘yesterday’ and ‘tomorrow’

 The derivational relationships (i) between POc _&ast;na-Rapi_ ‘yesterday’, _&ast;qa-na-Rapi_ ‘yesterday’ and POc _&ast;Rapi_ ‘evening’ and (ii) between POc _&ast;raqani_ ‘(become) daylight’ and POc _&ast;ma-raqani_ ‘tomorrow’ reflect a tendency across the world’s languages whereby terms for ‘yesterday’ and ‘tomorrow’ are derived from terms for ‘evening’ and ‘morning’ respectively.
 Terms meaning ‘in the evening’ and ‘in the morning’ lack temporal direction, but this is filled in by the presence of tense or (in some Oceanic languages) mood markers in the verb phrase, i.e. ‘in the evening’ is interpreted as ‘yesterday evening’, then comes by semantic extension to mean simply ‘yesterday’.
 A similar observation can be made for ‘tomorrow’.
-This interpretation is proposed by [Buck](../references.md#source-Buck1949) ([1949](../references.md#source-Buck1949):999–1000) for the similar derivations that are found for ‘tomorrow’ across much of the Indo-European family and for ‘yesterday’ in Modern Greek, and the Baltic and Slavonic languages.
-Parallel derivations have also occurred in Finnish and Estonian, in Turkic languages, in Arabic, in Pama-Nyungan and non-Pama-Nyungan Australian languages, in Siouan, in Chinese and in Japanese ([Ross 2001c](../references.md#source-Ross2001c)).
+This interpretation is proposed by [Buck](../sources/Buck1949) ([1949](../sources/Buck1949):999–1000) for the similar derivations that are found for ‘tomorrow’ across much of the Indo-European family and for ‘yesterday’ in Modern Greek, and the Baltic and Slavonic languages.
+Parallel derivations have also occurred in Finnish and Estonian, in Turkic languages, in Arabic, in Pama-Nyungan and non-Pama-Nyungan Australian languages, in Siouan, in Chinese and in Japanese ([Ross 2001c](../sources/Ross2001c)).

 It seems possible that the one directed lexical root above, PMP _&ast;ñeRab_, POc _&ast;ñoRap_ ‘yesterday’ is itself derivationally related to PMP _&ast;Rabi_ ‘evening’.